Desiree Sloan

 What do you attribute your success to?

-I attribute my success to strong leadership guidance, especially from my CEO Banu D., who has been pouring into me and gave me opportunities to show that I could be a leader.
+God is my firm foundation and I attribute my success to strong leadership guidance, especially from my CEO Banu D., who has been pouring into me and gave me opportunities to show that I could be a leader.
 She gave me the opportunity to transition into working in her company when I was about to get laid off from my last company, and she really saw something in me that I didn't see in myself.
 I didn't even know she was mentoring me that whole time until I took a step back and realized it.
 I also believe success comes from focusing on the process rather than just the end results.
 When it comes to recruitment, we get so excited for the end results, but we don't take the process into account.
 I think you need to stay focused on the process, cross all your T's and dot all your I's, and enjoy that journey, because not every time will you be able to extend an offer letter.
 Every process that you have will show who you are when you're going through that process.
 I'm also passionate about being a servant and helping people, which I believe is my most valuable trait.
-I love pouring into people and seeing who they want to be become reality, because a lot of people believe in themselves but just don't take the next step to do it, so they need encouragement and a different perspective.
+I love pouring into people and seeing who they want to be become and make it into a reality, because a lot of people believe in themselves but just don't take the next step to do it, so they need encouragement and a different perspective.

 What’s the best career advice you’ve ever received?